siilike/certbot-dns-standalone/README.rst

 Standalone DNS Authenticator plugin for Certbot
 ===============================================

-This is a plugin that uses an integrated DNS server to respond to the ``_acme-challenge`` records, so the domain's records do not have to be modified.
+This is a Certbot plugin that uses an integrated DNS server to respond to the ``_acme-challenge`` records, so the domain's records do not have to be modified.